ablaze56/Ida/README.md

       "common_id": "confirmButton"
     }

+### Report
+When errors are detected, Ida will generate logfile in the ./reports folder.
+For easier identification name of the log file consists of date, time and number of errors.

 ### Example
 Please check example folder for reference.
-You can even invert
+You can even invert names of the folders:
-folders:
-- rename folder example to library
+Rename folder example to library and vice versa.
-- rename folder library to example